 Subject and Focus

 And finally, the subject of an artwork might be a landscape, a person, an animal or even a scene from a story.
 When reading the subject in a figurative art piece it is important to look into what the subject might symbolise.
-Figurative art is artwork which is based on real objects and people which can be a nice addition to your home (if you don’t have a great view outside your window!).
+Figurative art is the artwork which is based on real objects and people which can be a nice addition to your home (if you don’t have a great view outside your window!).
 A figurative artist spends a lot of time looking as opposed to painting/drawing.
 Unlike De Chirico artists like Anthony Waller look at reality.
 He appears to paint what he sees.

 Paintings such as Mighty Oak Grand which focuses on an oak tree during a cool winter morning appears to symbolise birth and power as the tree stands rooted in the frozen earth